 Provides shelter, transitional housing, case management, job readiness and emergency financial assistance for individuals and families.
 Also provides tutoring and educational programs, positive recreation and character development for youth, and support for families and seniors.

-Provides temporary/emergency relief by assisting clients with food, clothing, utility and rent payments.
+Provides temporary/emergency relief by assisting clients with food, clothing, utility and rent payments, and free educational classes.

-Provides services to people with developmental disabilities: vocational/assisted living services to adults and respite care for children.
+Provides services to people with developmental disabilities including: vocational/assisted living services to adults and respite care for children.